stijn-dejongh/lovecraft_public_domain/raw_converts/ws.md

 some unknown goal.
 Soon to our ears came the distant thunder of falling waters, and to our eyes appeared on the far horizon ahead the titanic spray of a monstrous cataract, wherein the oceans of the world drop down to abysmal nothingness.
-Then did the bearded man say to me with tears on his cheek: &ldquo;We have rejected the beautiful Land of Sona-Nyl, which we may never behold again.
-The gods are greater than men, and they have conquered.&rdquo; And I closed my eyes before the crash that I knew would come, shutting out the sight of the celestial bird which flapped its mocking blue wings over the brink of the torrent.
+Then did the bearded man say to me with tears on his cheek:  "We have rejected the beautiful Land of Sona-Nyl, which we may never behold again.
+The gods are greater than men, and they have conquered. " And I closed my eyes before the crash that I knew would come, shutting out the sight of the celestial bird which flapped its mocking blue wings over the brink of the torrent.